xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 The most common use of Internet Explorer desired capabilities is to configure Internet Explorer for automation testing.
 To do so, click **Add** on the common toolbar, input the following values:

-> If you want to configure Internet Explorer globaly, you can refer to this document: [Internet Explorer Configurations](https://docs.katalon.com/katalon-studio/docs/internet-explorer-configurations.html).
+> If you want to configure Internet Explorer globally, you can refer to this document: [Internet Explorer Configurations](https://docs.katalon.com/katalon-studio/docs/internet-explorer-configurations.html).

    <table>
    <thead>